 - Towing charges for personal vehicle or state vehicle or rental vehicle

-- Donations (unless the donation is the means whereby an item is purchased)
+- Donations (unless the donation is the means whereby an item is purchased and the item that is purchased remains the property of the Commonwealth)

 - Charges for spouse, children and companions